 A growing web of connections within MSU has enhanced the Center’s research and scholarship, with the Center linked in a variety of ways with clinical departments, epidemiology and public health, Translational Science and Molecular Medicine, the Institute for Quantitative Health Science and Engineering, the Neuroscience Program, and the departments of Sociology, Philosophy, and Communication.

 Linkages beyond MSU were also vital to the Center’s success.
 These included research collaborations with a variety of faculty at the University of Michigan and Spectrum Health.
 Under Dr. Tomlinson’s leadership, the Center also developed clinical ethics services to assist ethics committees at Sparrow Health System, McLaren-Lansing, and elsewhere in Michigan and the region.

 Center Professor Leonard Fleck, PhD, who has been with the unit since 1985, served as acting director from 2018-2020.

 The Center welcomed Director Sean A. Valles, PhD, in January 2021.
 As a philosopher of health, Dr. Valles specializes in the ethical and evidentiary complexities of how social contexts combine to create patterns of inequitable health disparities.
-Together with Assistant Director Dr. Karen Kelly-Blake, Dr. Valles will lead the Center toward a new health justice and equity mission – learn more in a joint statement from Drs.
+Together with Associate Director of Academic Programming Dr. Karen Kelly-Blake, Dr. Valles will lead the Center toward a new health justice and equity mission – learn more in a joint statement from Drs.
 Valles and Kelly-Blake.